hantsy/jakartaee9-starter-boilerplate/docs/deploy-wildfly-bootable.md

 </plugin>
 ```

-The *feature-pack-location* defines the infrastructure feature it will be used to build the application, and *layers* specifies which layers will be activated,  go to the bootable jar document to know more info about [Galleon layers](https://docs.wildfly.org/bootablejar/#wildfly_jar_composing_custom_server_galleon).
+The *feature-pack-location* defines the infrastructure feature it will be used to build the application, and *layers* specifies which layers will be activated

+> More details about layers, please refer to the bootable jar documentation and read the [Galleon layers](https://docs.wildfly.org/bootablejar/#wildfly_jar_composing_custom_server_galleon) chapter.

 > In the feature pack, we use `wildfly-preview` to use the Jakarta EE 9 preview.